 Last month was the hottest May on record.

-2020 was already a hot mess but this is getting ridiculous.
+2020 is already a hot mess, but this is getting ridiculous.

 Few will complain about glorious sunshine during the UK’s lockdown but these latest global record-breaking temperatures remind of us the other big challenge we’re facing: climate change.